 If you’re addicted to a second monitor and have lost the habit of using a writing pad, I strongly suggest you to give it a shot as well.
 With all the popups, IM notifications and incoming email every single minute, it’s helpful for you detach from the Internet for a bit and start sketching and planning on a piece of paper.

 Moreover, you can take your pad with you and sit outside at the park brainstorming for 30 minutes before heading back.
-There’s a well-known productivity hack that also suggests organizing meetings with clients while walking around the near park instead of sitting at a crowded cafe or a busy office.
+There's a well-known productivity hack that also suggests organizing meetings with clients while walking around the nearest park instead of sitting at a crowded cafe or a busy office.

 3. Stay Safe Online!